mozz100/iwannawebsite/about.md

 ---
 layout: page
-title: About this little site
+title: About this site
 permalink: /about/
+weight: 01
 ---

 I work in/on the web, and I frequently get asked “Can you make me a website?”.